openjournalteam/razorpay/README.md

+> [!WARNING]
+> **Due to lack of the sponsorship for this plugin, this plugin is no longer maintained.
+We do not provide any support for this plugin.**
+> - **No updates**: There will be no further updates or bug fixes.
+> - **No support**: We do not offer any support or assistance for this plugin.
+> - **Use at your own risk**: Continue using this plugin at your own risk.
+We recommend finding an alternative solution that is actively maintained.

 # Razorpay Payment Plugin

 RazorPay Payment Plugin is a payment gateway plugin integrated with OJS 3.
 Currently, this plugin supports the OJS version 3.3.